 All in all, two that you want to avoid.

 If you must, go for the direct seller that's got no issues.
-Tupperware's
+Tupperware's not trying to sell product to others who sell it, like HLF, and it has had no brushes with the authorities, like Avon.

 It did go down on that last quarter, but I think, after speaking with CEO Rick Goings, it is the one to buy and I have to apologize to him for putting his terrific company in the same blog entry as the others.